HackerHansen/Zombsroyale.io-Aimbot-v2/README.md

 # Zombsroyale.io-Aimbot-BETA
 This is a zombsroyale.io aimbot written completely in autohotkey.
 It is still in beta, so some features are not yet present.
-Aimbot works best at close range; it becomes less effective at long range against moving targets.
+Aimbot works best at close range; it becomes less effective at long range against moving targets unless player prediction is enabled.
+This aimbot is not recommended for RPGs or snipers.

 ## **OFFICIAL YOUTUBE CHANNEL: HACKERHANSEN https://www.youtube.com/channel/UCQ8Pe8-JU9GSesRc8-iK6ZA**